dmidlo/histdata.com-tools/docs/temporal-binary-provisioning.md

 can report expected download and cache impact.

 The current index mirrors the existing checksum table in `scripts/fetch_temporal_cli.py`.
-After #250, the script and the packaged index should share one source of truth or have a test that proves they describe the same version, platforms, URLs, executable names, checksums, and archive sizes.
+A regression test proves they describe the same version, platforms, URLs, executable names, checksums, and archive shapes.

 ## Resolver Order